Conformal mappings in perturbative QCD: Applications

-Perturbative expansions the Adler function based on the optimal conformal mapping (\ref{eq:w}) of the Borel plane have been proposed for the first time in \cite{Caprini:1998wg}, and have been further investigated in \cite{Caprini:2000js}-\cite{Caprini:2020lff}.
-These expansions can be obtained from the general expressions (\ref{eq:cW})-(\ref{eq:Sw}) given in Sect. \ref{sec:conf}, using the particular values (\ref{eq:UVIR}) and (\ref{eq:gamma12}).
-The aim of most studies was to increase the accuracy of the strong coupling $\alpha_s$ extracted from hadronic $\tau$ decays (for a recent determination, see \cite{Caprini:2020lff}).
+The perturbative expansions of the Adler function based on the optimal conformal mapping (\ref{eq:w}) of the Borel plane are obtained from the general expressions (\ref{eq:cW})-(\ref{eq:Sw}) given in Sect. \ref{sec:conf}, using the particular values (\ref{eq:UVIR}) and (\ref{eq:gamma12}).
+These expansions have been proposed for the first time in \cite{Caprini:1998wg}.
+Further investigations and applications are reported in \cite{Caprini:2000js}-\cite{Caprini:2020lff}.
+In particular, the new expansions have been used for increasing the accuracy of the extraction of the strong coupling $\alpha_s$ from hadronic $\tau$ decays (for a recent determination, see \cite{Caprini:2020lff}).

-The convergence of the expansions (\ref{eq:cW}) and (\ref{eq:cWtilde}) of the Adler function have been investigated on models inspired from QCD in \cite{Caprini:2009vf},\cite{Caprini:2011ya},\cite{Caprini:2019kwp}.
-These models, proposed for the first time in \cite{Beneke:2008ad}, parametrize the Borel transform $B_{\wh D}(u)$ as a finite sum of IR and UV renormalons and a regular part, which satisfy renormalization-group invariance and reproduce the known low-order coefficients (\ref{eq:cn1}) of the expansion (\ref{eq:hatD1}).
+In the present paper we focus on the convergence properties of the expansions (\ref{eq:cW}) and (\ref{eq:cWtilde}), which are an important argument for the conjecture discussed in the previous section.
+The convergence of the new expansions has been investigated on models of the Adler function inspired from QCD in \cite{Caprini:2009vf},\cite{Caprini:2011ya},\cite{Caprini:2019kwp}.
+These models, proposed for the first time in \cite{Beneke:2008ad} and considered in many other studies (for a recent discussion see \cite{Jamin:2021qxb}), parametrize the Borel transform $B_{\wh D}(u)$ as a finite sum of IR and UV renormalons and a regular part, satisfy renormalization-group invariance and reproduce the known low-order coefficients (\ref{eq:cn1}) of the expansion (\ref{eq:hatD1}).
 The exact value of the Adler function is obtained by inserting the Borel transform described by each model in the PV-regulated Borel-Laplace integral (\ref{eq:Laplace}).

 We consider for illustration the perturbative calculation of the Adler function on the spacelike axis, using the so-called ``reference model'' proposed in \cite{Beneke:2008ad} (see \cite{Caprini:2019kwp} for details on this and other models).
 From the perturbative coefficients of these models, calculated exactly to any order, one can obtain the standard perturbation expansion (\ref{eq:hatD1}) and construct also the improved ones, given in Eqs. (\ref{eq:cW})-(\ref{eq:Sw}).